DataIntellectTech/TorQ-Crypto/docs/gateway.md

 We recommend executing the previously discussed database functions through the gateway processes to avail of query routing and load balancing.
 Full gateway functionality is discussed [here](http://aquaqanalytics.github.io/TorQ/Processes/#gateway).

-To use, connect to the gateway process from q process, qcon or from an IDE.An example is shown below running from an IDE.
+To use, connect to the gateway from q process, qcon or from an IDE.
+An example is shown below running from an IDE.

 ![Qpad Screenshot](graphics/qpad.PNG)